apigear-io/apigear-docs/docs/advanced/streams/record.md

 apigear streams import --input <file_path>
 ```

-This will read the stream data from the specified file and store it for later replay under the original device id and session id.
+This command reads the stream data from the specified file and stores it for later replay using the original device ID and session ID.

 ```mermaid
 sequenceDiagram